-Section 6(c) of the Act requires Council to recognise and provide for the protection of areas of significant indigenous vegetation and significant habitats of indigenous fauna as a matter of national importance.
-These resources are also significant to iwi and sections 6(e) and 8 are again relevant.
+Section 6(c) of the Act requires Council to recognise and provide for the protection of areas of significant indigenous vegetation and significant habitats of indigenous fauna as a matter of national These resources are also significant to iwi and importance. sections 6(e) and 8 are again relevant.
 The Department of Conservation also has a role in this regard and has the function of managing the Crown conservation estate and other natural and historic resources entrusted to it.
 Section 7 requires Council to have particular regard to Kaitiakitanga (7(a)); the ethic of stewardship (7(aa)); the intrinsic value of ecosystems (section 7(d)) and recognition and protection of heritage values of areas (section 7(c)) and the maintenance and enhancement of the quality of the environment (section 7(f)).
 Council's role in protecting such resources is considered complementary to the Department of Conservation's statutory functions and the relevant provisions of the plan are consistent with the Regional Policy Statement for Otago.

 The tenure review process is proceeding and central Government has indicated that it is likely to prepare a national policy statement to address effects of land use on biodiversity.
 In these circumstances the Council has determined that it is appropriate to conduct a review with respect to natural values within a 5 year period.

-Policies: 4.4.1 to 4.4.16, 4.4.18
+Objectives: 4.3.1, 4.3.7